 SAIs that focus on performance auditing will typically employ professionals from a wide variety of backgrounds (e.g. engineering, medicine, education, etc.).
 These individuals will either have a different knowledge base than, for example, financial auditors, or have expert knowledge of the subject matter and criteria used on performance audits relevant to their field.
-The competency framework that has been provided as an example in GUID 7500 or a similar framework can be used as a basis for developing public-sector auditing competencies to supplement their existing professional competencies.
+The competency framework that has been provided as an example in GUID 7500 or a similar framework can be used as a basis for developing public-sector auditing competencies to DESCRIPTION supplement their existing professional competencies.
 This concept may also hold true for auditors in other areas of auditing.
 Unlike the option described in question 4, the end-result may not necessarily be an externally acknowledged professional qualification.
 Instead, it may be in the form of an internally recognised set of competencies.
 These would reflect the unique professional combination of being a subject matter expert in a field outside the traditional role of a public servant or an auditor, and having very specific auditing skills.

-To ensure that SAIs requiring staff with very specific subject OBJECTIVE OF matter expertise typically required in the field of performance PROFESSIONALISATION auditing can provide these subject matter experts with an INITIATIVE appropriate level of auditing competencies to allow them to function fully within the SAI environment. • ISSAI 150; GUIDS 1950 and 1951 7500 to 7900; Unique public-sector or SAI competency frameworks (such as the example provided in GUID 7500); SAI mandate and, in general, the SAI's enabling CTANDADDC legislation; STANDARDS, Specific minimum qualification/competency FRAMEWORKS, requirements from the SAI's enabling legislation / POLICIES, PRACTICES public-sector guidelines; and OR RULES THAT MAY GUIDE THIS OPTION Competency requirements/standards related to the GUIDE THIS OPTION subject matter expertise that the staff member brings to the SAI to deal with a specific specialist sector in government (e.g. education, health, infrastructure, etc.).
+To ensure that SAIs requiring staff with very specific subject matter OBJECTIVE OF expertise typically required in the field of performance auditing can PROFESSIONALISATION provide these subject matter experts with an appropriate level of auditing INITIATIVE competencies to allow them to function fully within the SAI environment.
+ISSAI 150; GUIDS 1950 and 1951; Unique public-sector or SAI competency frameworks (such as the STANDARDS, example provided in GUID 1950); FRAMEWORKS, SAI mandate and, in general, the SAI's enabling legislation; Specific minimum qualification/competency requirements from the POLICIES, PRACTICES SAI's enabling legislation / public-sector guidelines; and OR RULES THAT MAY Competency requirements/standards related to the subject matter GUIDE THIS OPTION expertise that the staff member brings to the SAI to deal with a specific specialist sector in government (e.g. education, health, infrastructure, etc.).
 These may include competency requirements set by professional bodies for such subject matter experts.
-International professional institutes that govern the fields of expert knowledge / professional qualification or designation/licence to practise which the SAI requires; Regional professional bodies that govern the fields of KEY PARTNERSHIPS expert knowledge / professional qualification or designation/licence to practise which the SAI requires; and Universities that specialise in the required fields of expertise. •